cantaloupe-project/cantaloupe/README.md

 feature branches (`feature/feature-name`), from which they can be integrated into a particular release.

-When a non-bugfix version is ready for release in `develop`, it branches off into a new `release/n.n` branch, where its version is set.
-Finally, that is merged into `master`, where the release is tagged and the release distribution is created.
+When a major or minor version is ready for release in `develop`, it branches off into a `release/n.n` branch, where its version is set.
+Finally, that is merged into `master`, where the release is tagged and the release archive is created.

 Bugfixes that would increment a minor version of a release are applied to the release branch for that release, and merged back into `develop`.

+## Prerelease

+1. Run the Maven Verifier plugin (`mvn verify -DskipTests=true`)
+2. Run an OWASP dependency check (`mvn org.owasp:dependency-check-maven:check`)
+3. Run Findbugs (`mvn clean compile findbugs:findbugs findbugs:gui`)
+4. Run the tests:
+   * JUnit
+   * Endpoint tests
+5. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
+6. Finalize the documentation, including the website, user manual, and change log

 ## Releasing

-1. Finalize the code to be released, addressing any relevant milestone issues, TODOs, etc.
-2. Run the Maven Verifier plugin (`mvn verify -DskipTests=true`)
-3. Run an OWASP dependency check (`mvn org.owasp:dependency-check-maven:check`)
-4. Run Findbugs (`mvn clean compile findbugs:findbugs findbugs:gui`)
-5. Ensure that the tests are current, comprehensive, and passing
-6. Finalize the documentation, including the website, user manual, and change log
-7. Merge into `release/vX.X`
+1. Merge into `release/vX.X`
-8. Update the version in `pom.xml` and commit this change
+2. Update the version in `pom.xml` and commit this change
-9. Merge into `master`
+3. Merge into `master`
-10. Create the release `.zip` archive with `mvn clean package`
+4. Create the release `.zip` archive with `mvn clean package -DskipTests`
-11. Verify that the `.zip` archive is as expected
+5. Verify that the `.zip` archive is as expected
-12. Push the code: `git push origin master; git push origin release/x.x`
+6. Push the code: `git push origin master; git push origin release/x.x`
-13. Wait for CI tests to pass
+7. Wait for CI tests to pass
-14. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
+8. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
-15. git push --tags
+9. git push --tags
-16. Add the `.zip` archive and change log info to the release tag on GitHub
+10. Add the `.zip` archive and change log info to the release tag on GitHub
-17. Deploy the updated website using `build/deploy_website.rb`
+11. Deploy the updated website using `build/deploy_website.rb`
-18. Append `-SNAPSHOT` to the version in `pom.xml` and commit this change
+12. Append `-SNAPSHOT` to the version in `pom.xml` and commit this change
-19. Close the release's GitHub milestone
+13. Close the release's GitHub milestone

 ## License